loyston500/micron-rust/README.md

 # micron-rust
-This variant of micron is derived from the original by @Z3RYX This variant focuses more on strong typing, and modularization by having slightly different behaviours of some specific instructions.
-Also, better errors.
+This variant of micron is derived from the original by @Z3RYX.<br/>
+This variant focuses more on strong typing and modularization by having slightly different behaviours of some specific instructions.
+Also, better errors.<br/>
 Keep in mind that this implementation is still in development so some features are subjected to change.

 ## Table of content